home and

 (eruptions started 17 January 2002)

 Ben Wisner has written a piece for Radix entitled Goma, Congo: City Air Makes Men Free?
-(57 kb in RTF).
-This discussion on Goma following the eruption of Mount Nyiragongo in January 2002 examines Disaster Diplomacy beyond the initial, narrow question by querying the wider interactions amongst disaster events and international politics related to forced migrants.
-The questions raised indicate how social vulnerability and physical/environmental vulnerability must be viewed as dynamic, interactive processes which influence each other and thus cannot be viewed or "managed" in isolation.
+(266 kb in Word).
+This discussion on Goma following the eruption of Mount Nyiragongo in January 2002 examines disaster diplomacy beyond the initial, narrow question by querying the wider interactions amongst disaster events and international politics related to forced migrants.
+The questions raised indicate how vulnerabilities must be viewed as dynamic, interactive processes which influence each other and thus cannot be viewed or "managed" in isolation.
+Rassemblement Congolais pour la Démocratie (RCD) is the rebel movement which controlled the Goma area during the eruptions of Mount Nyiragongo.

 • As of 3 February 2002. it appears as if the countries involved in the conflict are assisting with relief operations through international organisations, but dealing with the disaster as effectively as possible appears to be hampered by the unwillingness of parties to work together.
-Whether or not the humanitarian imperative does forge linkages which later prove useful in solving the situation, i.e. Disaster Diplomacy, remains to be seen.
+Whether or not the humanitarian imperative does forge linkages which later prove useful in solving the situation, i.e. disaster diplomacy, remains to be seen.
 Further analysis is required, particularly to determine whether or not providing aid or access for aid is being used in an attempt to further political aims in addition to, or instead of, assisting the affected population.
 One clear conclusion, as with the other case studies, is that the disaster itself has not immediately created diplomacy for conflict resolution--but it may yet provide an input for the long-term.

 • On 6 February 2002.
 Reliefweb reported that the anti-rebel Mai-Mai militia approached the UN offering a ceasefire and requesting to join the DRC peace process.
 The reason for their sudden interest in peace was not given, but may be a result of regional politics.
 Illustrating whether or not the volcanic eruption made any direct or indirect difference, or was irrelevant to their decision, would be a useful analysis.